What You Need to Know About Health Screening Tests

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In contrast, colorectal cancer is a condition that meets the aforementioned screening criteria.
+Colorectal cancer, for example, is a health condition that meets the above criteria.

-However, when colorectal cancer is diagnosed after symptoms develop, the five-year survival rate can range from 6 percent to 74 percent, depending on the stage of the cancer at the time of diagnosis.
+However, when colorectal cancer develops and is diagnosed, the five-year survival ranges from 6% to 74%, depending on the stage of the cancer when it was found.

-“When healthcare professionals consider the criteria for health screening, colon cancer does affect a significant number of people, there are acceptable screening methods and treatments, and identifying and treating precancerous or early-stage cancer in the asymptomatic period leads to better outcomes.
+“When healthcare professionals consider the criteria for health screening, colon cancer does affect a significant number of people,” Dr. Goldman says.
+“There are also acceptable screening methods and treatments for it, and identifying and treating precancerous or early-stage cancer in the period before any symptoms start leads to better outcomes.”

-Because it meets screening criteria and the incidence of colorectal cancer starts to increase at age 50, it’s recommended that people of this age get this type of screening (except for people at high risk, who might need to start screening sooner).
+So, because it meets screening criteria and the incidence of colorectal cancer starts to increase at age 50, it’s recommended that people of this age get this type of screening (except for people at high risk, who might need to start screening sooner).

-The message here is that screening recommendations vary, and it’s important to discuss the appropriate screening tests with your doctor.
+The overall message here is that screening recommendations vary, so it’s important to discuss the appropriateness of all screening tests with your provider.